The hardest problem for marketers in 2022 is simple: No one actually hears what you’re saying.

-If you have a business where customers make appointments for services, like a mechanic's shop or dental office, think about how often you get no-shows and the time and money that costs you.
+If you have a business where customers make appointments for services, like a mechanic or dental office, think about how often you get no-shows and the time and money that costs you.

 Or if you do a lot of webinars as part of your business’s marketing, how many people sign up to attend and then don’t show up?
 On average the answer is “over half.”

-Reminder messages are a fantastic way to try to bring that no-show rate down.
+Reminder messages are a fantastic way to try and bring that no-show rate down.

 So while reminder messages may be simple, they have the potential to solve a major problem facing many businesses.

 The biggest limitation with SMS marketing is that text messaging is very limited in terms of both message length and design elements.
 There’s no coding to do to make the message look nicer.
 You can’t create templates on which your messages will be seen.
 You’re at the mercy of text messaging apps and their very limited design features.